Aashmeet/ml-end-to-end-workshop/README.md

 4. Go back to the previous browser tab ,and you will see two notebooks

   Lab 1 Car Evaluation Data Engineering.ipynb

-  Lab 2 - Training and Inference Pipeline.ipynb
+  Lab 2 -Training and Inference Pipeline.ipynb

+All the instructions for the lab are in the Jupyter notebooks .

 # Data Engineering